Periop Meds

 Psychotropics

-ESA offers the following guidance:
+ESA offers the following guidance.

 - Patients chronically treated with TCAs should undergo cardiac eval [details unstated] (D).